octo-technology/OpenTezos/docs/explorer/how-to-use-a-block-explorer.md

 ---
-id: how-to-use-a-block-indexer
+id: how-to-use-a-block-explorer
-title: How to use the tzStats blockchain indexer?
+title: How to use the tzStats blockchain explorer?
 ---

 In the previous chapter, we saw that there is different block indexers for different uses in block explorers for the Tezos Blockchain.
 In this chapter we will focus on [TzStats](https://tzstats.com/) which is the most popular and complete Tezos explorer.